somacdivad/gpt-text-adventure/README.md

 3. Space Odyssey
 4. Ancient Curse

-From then on, just enter the number of the choice you select at each prompt until the game completes.
+From then on, just enter the number of the choice you select at each prompt until the game completes (it probably won't).

+Good luck!